EventStore/EventStore/docs/server/features/archiving.md

 - Once uploaded to the archive, the chunks there are not scavenged any further.
 - Clients cannot yet opt out of their read reading from the archive.
 - Repeated reads of the same part of the archive are not cached locally.
+- Requests that read the archive can cause other reads to be queued.

 Work on the following items may be added according to interest